 Each membrane is clamped between plates (called bipolar plates or ﬂow plates) that uniformly distribute oxygen – from air – and hydrogen onto the membrane’s surface.
 They also ensure the transportation of electrons that are generated at its interface.

 The LT-PEMFC is a mature technology used in several industries, like backup power generation, forklift, trains or remote power.
-But they now also reach consumers, with the growing mobility market.
-The technology however suﬀers of some drawbacks that undermine the overall picture.
+But they now also reach consumers, with the fast-growing mobility market.

-Indeed, the LT-PEMFC’ membranes can be poisoned by impurities (like carbon monoxide) that durably bond with the catalyst and durably degrades the overall stack performance.
+However, LT-PEMFC membranes can be poisoned by impurities (like carbon monoxide) that durably bond with the catalyst and degrades the overall stack performance.
 For this reason, this technology can only use ultra-pure hydrogen that must reach at least 99.995% of purity.
 As of today, hydrogen produced by water electrolysis remains the only acceptable source of fuel for those systems.

 Current hydrogen technologies, from fuel cells to electrolysers and REDOX ﬂow batteries, are facing durability issues.
 This truly limits large-scale deployment of this energy vector.
 HYCCO® takes up this challenge by rethinking a key component of the entire hydrogen value chain: the bipolar plate.
 HYCCO® has developed an innovative process in order to manufacture highly electrically conductive element that is more durable, lighter, and does not compromise the system compactness.